Skip to content

 • GEN[0].GL[1] : Second likelihood from first genotype

-• GEN[*].GT : Genotype subfields (GT) from ALL samples (tab separated).
+• GEN[*].GT : Genotype subfields (GT) from ALL samples, separated by the -s separator

 The result will look something like: